cloudfoundation-community/cloudfoundation.org/docs/maturity-model/compliance/control-access-to-cloud-platforms-and-landing-zones.md

     - Avoid to over-engineer the concept or the technical implementation.
 Cloud access controls depending on metadata and landing zones can be broken down to very simple problem statements instead of solving a complex structure at once.

-> 📖 A short use case scenario to make things a bit more clear:

-Cloud Foundation team ABC want to regulate the usage of clouds and landing zones depending on the teams:
-> risk estimate: high, middle, low
-> usage of on-premise integration: yes, no

-Therefore landing zones for the use cases are defined with these metadata in where the project needs the appropriate metadata risk estimate and on-premise integration to match.

-If the project has a risk estimate of *high* and on-premise integration *no* it should only be able to use landing zones appropriated (security configuration, integration setup etc.) for this use case.
+The metadata needs to be stored on the landing zone as well as on the customers request (e.g. on a digital form, ticket or directly on the provisioned cloud tenant).
+The landing zones is then applied on the cloud tenant based on the metadata.
+Each cloud provider has APIs to apply landing zones on cloud tenants.

+> ✏️ **Example** Therefore the automation implementation could read the metadata from the request ticket, create a cloud tenant and apply the landing zone which matches the metadata.
+Alternatively, the customer could only choose a landing zone in a form depending on the input metadata.

 ## Challenges

-The following challenges needs to be tackled to start with the the metadata based access controls:
+The following challenges need to be tackled to start with the metadata based access controls:

 - What controls or tools are offered by the cloud provider to enforce policies, apply templates, landing zones or similar for the cloud resources provisioning?